 It comes as no surprise that with the January 2021 lockdown restrictions coming into force, more and more people will be spending time online.
 Young people in particular will be turning to social media even more as a result of the schools having to change their usual practice.
 With the increased activity, it’s important to be aware of the impact that lockdown can have throughout this time not just on ourselves but for children as well.
 Our report Covid-19: Expectations and Effects on Children Online highlighted the trends that were seen throughout the initial lockdown period in 2020 with abusers shown to take advantage of more young people throughout times like this.

-With privacy features being so important for the new year, TikTok have updated their security settings so that young people can continue to stay safe whilst using the online platform.
+With privacy features being so important for the new year, TikTok have updated their security settings to work towards helping young people stay safe whilst using the online platform.

 TikTok – New Features For Under 16s